indrajithi/genquest/README.md

  Question: What is Niyama?
 ```

-**We can also activate the `verbose` by -v argument to further understand the question generation process.**
+**We can also activate the `verbose` mode by -v argument to further understand the question generation process.**

 **Output:** with verbose option.